 The Company holds investments in equity securities of companies operating in a wide variety of industries.
 Based upon a review of market and other conditions, the Company believes fair values will recover to equal or exceed the cost basis of the Company's investments.
 Accordingly, no impairment loss has been recognized.

 Realized gains and losses are determined on the basis of specific identification.
-During the years ended September 30, 2022 and 2021, sales proceeds and gross realized gains and losses consist of the following:
+During the years ended September 30, 2024 and 2023, no sales proceeds or gross realized gains and losses have been recognized.